19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (a) a president who shall be, or is a person qualified to be, a Judge of the Supreme Court appointed by the Chief Justice; and

-(b) 4 other members 2 of whom shall be qualified persons of at least 5 years standing and 2 of whom shall be officers of or above the rank of captain .
+(b) 4 other members 2 of whom shall be qualified persons of at least 5 years standing and 2 of whom shall be officers of or above the rank of captain or senior military experts.

 [20/75]

+[28/2009 wef 01/04/2010]

-(2) The 2 members of the Military Court of Appeal who are qualified persons shall be appointed by the Armed Forces Council from a panel of qualified persons and the 2 members who are officers shall be selected by the Armed Forces Council from a panel of officers .
+(2) The 2 members of the Military Court of Appeal who are qualified persons shall be appointed by the Armed Forces Council from a panel of qualified persons and the 2 members who are officers or senior military experts shall be selected by the Armed Forces Council from a panel of officers and senior military experts.

+[28/2009 wef 01/04/2010]

 (3) Notwithstanding subsections (1) and (2), where an appeal is made to the Military Court of Appeal in a case of murder or culpable homicide not amounting to murder or an offence under section 121 or 121A of the Penal Code (Cap.
 224), the Court shall consist of a president and 2 other members all of whom shall be Judges of the Supreme Court appointed by the Chief Justice.